In this post, you will learn…

-For a long time, linoleum had a bad reputation for being a cheap and gaudy flooring option.
-But recently it’s become much more popular.
+While linoleum was not in style for a while, it’s making a steady comeback.
 Since linoleum is durable, environmentally friendly and very affordable, it’s one of the best options for sunroom flooring.
-It’s made from renewable materials like linseed oil, ground cork or pine resin and manufacturers make it in variety of designs, patterns and colors.
-This is a great flooring option for medium to high traffic areas because of its durability and easy maintenance.
+It’s made from renewable materials like linseed oil, ground cork or pine resin, and manufacturers make it in variety of designs, patterns and colors.
+Linoleum is very durable and low maintenance, making it a great flooring option for medium- to high-traffic areas.

 Hardwood remains an ever-popular option for flooring.
 Elegant, warm, and inviting, hardwood flooring is easy to maintain and relatively inexpensive.
 Your choices are only limited by your imagination, as wood flooring is available in a variety of cuts, fabrications and finishes.
 Pre-fabricated wood panels are an easy and affordable option.

-One thing to keep in mind with hardwood flooring, is that it is less energy efficient than other materials.
-It doesn’t absorb and contain thermal energy like concrete or tile.
-If you live in a cold climate and your sunroom is not properly insulated, hardwood might not be the best option.
+One thing to keep in mind with hardwood flooring, is that it doesn’t absorb and contain thermal energy like concrete or tile, which makes it less energy efficient than other materials.

-- Three season sunrooms aren't generally insulated so choose flooring that will help keep the space warm during the winter months (even if your winter is mild)
+- Three season rooms generally aren’t insulated, so choose flooring that will help keep the space warm during the winter months (even if your winter is mild).

 - If you install carpet in your sunroom, stick to a thinner pile and make sure your windows have proper UV protection.

-- Treat wood flooring with an oil based stains to prevent sun damage.
-Both Lowes and Home Depot have wide selections of oil based stains.
+- Treat wood flooring with an oil-based stain to prevent sun damage.
+Many home improvement stores have wide selections of these stains

 - Regardless of the option you choose, make sure to clean and maintain your flooring regularly to extend its life and maintain its appearance.